- Press Release

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (12 Aug, 13 Aug, 14 Aug).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (12 Aug, 13 Aug) and quiet to unsettled levels on day three (14 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (12 Aug) and quiet levels on days two and three (13 Aug, 14 Aug).

 III.
 Event probabilities 12 Aug-14 Aug

 Class M 01/01/01